Max Aaron Goldstein, MD

 - Started CID with four students in rooms over his medical office at Vandeventer Avenue and Westminster Place in St. Louis, Missouri

-- Included within the original CID school the nation’s first teacher training program for auditory-oral deaf education.
+- Included within the original CID school the nation’s first teacher training program for aural-oral deaf education.
 This program evolved into the Program in Audiology and Communication Sciences (PACS), one of a consortium of programs known as CID at Washington University School of Medicine.

 - Conducted early deafness research and published more than 100 articles, spanning professional interests from medical procedures to restore hearing, early audiological devices, hearing testing, auditory training and lipreading to psychological studies of deaf children to hearing in animals